Visitor's visa

 Family members of EU/EEA nationals

-You may be entitled to an accelerated visa procedure free of charge if you meet the following criteria:
+You may be entitled to an accelerated visa procedure free of charge if you meet the following criterias:

-- you are a family member of an European Union (EU) or European Economic Area (EEA) citizen; and
+- you are a family member of an European Union (EU) or European Economic Area (EEA) citizen

-- that EU/EEA citizen is travelling to or is residing in a member state other than that of which he/she is a citizen; and
+- that the EU/EEA citizen is travelling to or is residing in a member state other than that of which he/she is a citizen

 If you think you are entitled to an accelerated visa procedure you will need to show proof that you meet these criteria when you submit your visa application.
 For more information, please click here.